 What is the density of soil?

 The density of typical soil is 100 lb/ft3 (1600 kg/m3).
-This corresponds to moderately damp consolidated soil (rammed earth) and is the number used in the calculator.
+This corresponds to moderately damp consolidated soil (rammed earth) and is the number used in our software.
 When the soil arrives it will be loose and likely have a density of just 75 lb/ft3 or 1200 kg/m3 and will require a larger vehicle to transport.

 How much does a yard3 of topsoil weigh?

 A cubic yard of typical topsoil weighs about 2700 pounds or 1.35 tons.
 A square yard of a garden with a depth of 1 foot (30.48 cm) weighs about 900 pounds (410 kg) or slightly less than half a ton.
 The water content of the soil is assumed to be that of a moderately damp (e.g. freshly dug).